Roll20/roll20-character-sheets/vampire-v5/README.md

 If your name doesn't appear here I apologies, the Thank you section on the sheet should be kept up to date.

+## Special Thank You

+To the Anonymous donors and to Kaye Elling for donating money to our sponsored charity (https://www.justgiving.com/fundraising/vtm-5thed-character-sheet-red-cross)

 ## Installation instructions.
 If you have access to Roll20
 1. Select the Vampire the Masquerade 5th Edition character sheet.